nodejs/node/doc/api/buffer.md

 little endian).

-Setting `noAssert` to `true` allows `offset` to be beyond the end of `buf`, but the result should be considered undefined behavior.
+Setting `noAssert` to `true` allows `offset` to be beyond the end of `buf`, but the resulting behavior is undefined.

 Examples: